Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation

-Admittedly, however, the ISW- approximation is perhaps the crudest among possible choices.
-This is due to the fact that the system subjected to the ISW potential propagates \emph{freely} between the infinite walls, in stark contrast to the actual situation for the AHO/DWO.
-Nevertheless, we choose it on purpose here, in order to test the robustness and tolerance of NGAS to the crudest possible input approximation.
-Moreover, as a by-product of this study, it is possible to obtain an approximation for the celebrated case of the SHO by simply setting the anharmonic- coupling strength to zero in the AHO-Hamiltonian, thus gaining further insight into the accuracy of the approximation.

-In the next subsection, we demonstrate the method by applying it to the case of the quartic-AHO choosing the ISW-Hamiltonian as the input.
-The LO-results for the energy spectrum are obtained and compared with the results from other calculations.
-The non-perturbative aspects and the analytic structure of energy as a function of the quartic-coupling are also discussed.
+However, it must be acknowledged that the ISW approximation is perhaps the \textit{crudest} among the possible choices of AH.
+This is because the system described by the ISW potential propagates \emph{freely} between the infinite walls, in stark contrast to the actual situation for the AHO/DWO. \textit{Nevertheless, we deliberately choose it here to test the robustness and tolerance of NGAS to the crudest possible input approximation}, which could serve as an additional motivation.
+Furthermore, as a by-product of this study, it is possible to derive an approximation for the well-known case of the SHO in the limit where the anharmonic coupling strength is set to zero in the AHO Hamiltonian, thereby gaining further insight into the accuracy of NGAS.
+In the subsequent subsection, we demonstrate the method by applying it to the case of the quartic AHO, selecting the ISW Hamiltonian as the input.
+The LO results for the energy spectrum are obtained and compared with results from other calculations.
+We also emphasize the non-perturbative aspects and the analytic structure of energy as a function of the quartic coupling.